-UCLA Library formally established a Library Conservation Center in 2004 with the assistance of major funding from the Andrew W. Mellon Foundation.
-This professional Center replaced the former limited book repair unit, where commercial book repair products had been purchased and applied to circulating collection materials.
-With this Mellon support, UCLA Library hired its first principal museum scientist and began applying the American Institute for Conservation Code of Ethics to any physical intervention in the stabilization and treatment of library and archive materials.
+Formally established in 2004 with funding from the Andrew W. Mellon Foundation, our professional Conservation Center replaced the book repair unit, where commercial book repair products had been purchased and applied to circulating collection materials.
+With Mellon support, UCLA Library hired its first conservator and began applying the American Institute for Conservation Code of Ethics to any physical intervention in the stabilization and treatment of library and archive materials.

-Library Conservation Center staff examine, sample, analyze, document, house, and provide hands on treatment for a wide variety of paper-based circulating and non-circulating UCLA materials.
-All work maintains structural, aesthetic, and cultural integrity of items as appropriate.
+Library Presevation and Conservation Center staff examine, sample, analyze, document, house, and provide hands on treatment for a wide variety of paper-based circulating and non-circulating UCLA materials.
+All work respects structural, aesthetic, and cultural integrity of items as appropriate.
 We care for a wide range of materials, including circulating and reference volumes, maps, works of art on paper, rare books, archival manuscripts, and architectural drawings.

-In addition, the Preservation Program team provides training for library staff in preservation decision-making, physical care workflow, and materials handling.
+In addition, the team provides training for library staff in preservation decision-making, physical care, exhibit preparation, and materials handling.
 Assessment regarding preservation and housing needs is available for existing Library collections as well as those about to be acquired.
 Assessing condition concerns and providing condition reports for materials to be exhibited and digitized is an especially important part of our work.

 - stabilization and aesthetic reintegration for losses and damage to unbound paper items